nilesh1402/RPCDefinitionToolkit/Reports/PerVistA/442/rpcBuilds.md

 ## RPC Builds of 442

 There are 692 builds defining 5,393 RPCs starting in 1996-05-24 and going to 2017-12-13.
 There are 103 types, the most popular of which is __OR__ with 1,037 RPCs.
-The RPC __VEJDPTF VALIDATE RECORD__ appears in the most builds, 45.
-Builds can delete as well as add RPCs - 162 of the RPCs were deleted by the final Build they appeared in, leaving 5,231 RPCs active and installed ...
+The RPC __VEJDPTF VALIDATE RECORD__ appears in the most builds, 10.0.
+The median number of RPCs per RPC Build is 45.

+Builds can delete as well as add RPCs - 162 of the RPCs were deleted by the final Build they appeared in, leaving 5,231 RPCs active and installed.

 RPC Builds by year.
 Note that as builds often restate pre-existing RPCs, the following distinguishes all builds with RPCs from those that introduce new RPCs ...